Isaac Muffoletto Lic.Ac, Dipl. OM

 Isaac now holds Master’s Degree in Acupuncture and Oriental Medicine from the New England School of Acupuncture (NESA) at Massachusetts College of Pharmacy and Health Sciences University (MCPHS University).
-He is certified with the NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine).
+He is NCCAOM certified (National Certification Commission for Acupuncture and Oriental Medicine).
 Isaac studied Chinese acupuncture styles, Chinese herbal medicine, orthopedic acupuncture, and Japanese acupuncture styles.

-Since graduating Isaac has taught part time in the Chinese and Japanese acupuncture departments at the New England School of Acupuncture at MCPHS University.
-He has also continued his personal studies in acupuncture, completing a certificate program in 2019 on acupuncture to support oncology care.
+Since graduating Isaac teaches acupuncture part time in the Chinese and Japanese acupuncture departments at the New England School of Acupuncture at MCPHS University.
+He has also continued his personal studies in acupuncture, in 2019 he completed an acupuncture to oncology certification.
+Where he learned strategies to support oncology patients with acupuncture as they go through treatment.
 Isaac also helps at the Virginia Thurston Healing Garden Cancer Support Center giving acupuncture treatments.

 Hugh Muffoletto- Meditation Group